 Excessive worry or anxiety about school

-Struggling with learning or organization problems
+Struggling with learning or organizational problems

 Children with a suspected or an identified disability

-Feeling sad lonely angry or rejected
+Feeling sad, lonely, angry or rejected

 Drug or Alcohol Abuse